shrutiparmar2003/Google-Summer-of-Code-2025-Final-Report/README.md

 - Extended progress feedback system to full 3D scene exports for formats like RIB, VRML, X3D, OBJ, and IV.
 - Ensured backward compatibility and integration with existing workflow.
  ---
-### Feature 4: Better Feedback and Error Handling
-The system's feedback mechanisms were enhanced to include:
-- Clear error messages for permission errors, empty surfaces, or unsupported formats.
-- Informative success messages after a successful export.
-- Silent fallback to print() in case the GUI is not available (e.g., in headless setups).

-Temporary files are also cleaned up automatically, and memory is freed where possible (via gc.collect()), avoiding clutter or leaks.

----

 ## Feature 5: Refactored Export Workflow
 Previously, the export logic was scattered and difficult to extend.